 What Is a Wi-Fi Hotspot?

 Internet access has become more of a necessity than a luxury, making it important to be able to get online no matter where you are.
-Thanks to Wi-Fi hotspots — physical locations that provide users with Wi-Fi Internet access — connecting to the Web is easy, even if you’re away from your home or office network.
+When you’re at home, having a strong and reliable Internet connection can help boost your productivity, whether you’re using it for work or just to relax.
+Especially when you’re service comes with an affordable price tag.
+However, thanks to Wi-Fi hotspots — physical locations that provide users with Wi-Fi Internet access — connecting to the Web is easy, even if you’re away from your home or office network.

 Types of Wi-Fi Hotspots